The Most Common Chrysler Pacifica Problems You Should Know About

 A new car or SUV should last a while, getting you from point A to point B reliably and safely.
 Before committing, you probably did your research to ensure it would do just that.
 But every car seems to have issues, at least at some point, including the Chrysler Pacifica.
 While this automaker isn’t one of the most trusted brands anymore, Chrysler has been around for a long time.
 Looking across many model years to track matters reported by consumers, here are the top three complaints about the Pacifica.

-Over 205 reports made the engine’s ticking noise the top complaint among Chrysler Pacifica drivers.
-The years affected were 2004-2008, and the ticking occurred as early as 15,000 miles, with the average being 104,500 miles.
+Over 205 reports made the engine’s ticking noise the top complaint among Chrysler Pacifica drivers on RepairPal.
+The years affected were 2004-2008; the ticking occurred as early as 15,000 miles, with the average being 104,500 miles.
 The 3.5-liter, 3.8-liter, and 4.0-liter V6 engines were among the affected.

-Static discharge causes problems
+The static discharge causes problems

 Coming in as the third most common issue with the Chrysler Pacifica was that static discharge or loose wire connections could cause problems.
 This generally meant that the power seat memory, seat heaters, and adjustable pedals would have issues.
 This was resolved with revised seat modules that resist the effects of static discharge.

 There were 48 reports for the 2004-2008 models, with the average mileage at the problem being 106,000 miles.
 The issue could arise as early as 52,000 miles, and consumers complained it would be intermittent and random.
 One estimate is that it would cost $350 to fix.
 Further, static discharge issues came up again, down the list but in the door handles, causing a loss of function.

 Here’s what else to watch for in the Chrysler Pacifica